-Item Name Description

-1 Camera List Provides a glimpse of all cameras that have recorded data.
-Basic information is

-also provided along with a screenshot.
+Item Name Description 1 Camera List Provides a glimpse of all cameras that have recorded data.
+Basic information is also provided along with a screenshot.
+2 Layout contents Provides functions to extend, rotate, redo the layout, and the synchronous playback.
+3 Logo & Menu Provides access to the Playback and System Settings utilities, as well as system time and logout function.

-2 Calendar Shows when the recording took place, and thus enables users to quickly locate

-a specific part of recording in history.

-3 Layout contents Provides functions to extend, rotate, redo the layout, and the synchronous

-playback.

 4 Playback panel Displays the playback functions.
-Snapshot, bookmark, and export functions are

-also available on individual view cells.
+Snapshot, bookmark, and export functions are also available on individual view cells.
+5 Alarm panel Reports alarms transmitted via cameras' DI connections or those by the Motion Detection, etc. 6 Calendar Shows when the recording took place, and thus enables users to quickly locate a specific part of recording in history.